Testura/Testura.Mutation/README.md

 #### NumberOfTestRunInstances

 We run all unit tests for all mutants and this property tells us how many sessions we should run in parallel.

+#### BuildSolution

+If we should build the solution (using the `dotnet build` command) before creating mutations.
+In most cases it's best to just manually build the project and set this to false.

 #### IgnoredProjects